arsenetar/dupeguru/README.md

 # dupeGuru

 [dupeGuru][dupeguru] is a cross-platform (Linux, OS X, Windows) GUI tool to find duplicate files in a system.
-It is written mostly in Python 3 and has the peculiarity of using [multiple GUI toolkits][cross-toolkit], all using the same core Python code.
-On OS X, the UI layer is written in Objective-C and uses Cocoa.
-On Linux, it is written in Python and uses Qt5.
+It is written mostly in Python 3 and uses [qt](https://www.qt.io/) for the UI.

-The Cocoa UI of dupeGuru is hosted in a separate repo: https://github.com/arsenetar/dupeguru-cocoa

 ## Current status
 Still looking for additional help especially with regards to:
-* OSX maintenance: reproducing bugs & cocoa version, building package with Cocoa UI.
+* OSX maintenance: reproducing bugs, packaging verification.
-* Linux maintenance: reproducing bugs, maintaining PPA repository, Debian package.
+* Linux maintenance: reproducing bugs, maintaining PPA repository, Debian package, rpm package.
 * Translations: updating missing strings, transifex project at https://www.transifex.com/voltaicideas/dupeguru-1
 * Documentation: keeping it up-to-date.